-During the third quarter of 2022, we recorded a net gain of \$4.5 million related to legal matters that merited changes to our assessments of the related accruals in the ordinary course of our business based on information received in the third quarter of 2022.
-The largest change in the third quarter resulted from favorable developments related to a dispute with a customer regarding the outcome of a completed project as well as the obligation to perform subcontract work under two executed letters of intent for subsequent projects that we believed were not enforceable.
-The net gain of \$4.5 million has been recorded primarily as an increase in gross profit in our Consolidated Statements of Operations.

-As of September 30, 2022, we recorded an accrual for unresolved matters, which is not material to our financial statements, based on our analysis of likely outcomes related to the respective matters; however, it is possible that the ultimate outcome and associated costs will deviate from our estimates and that, in the event of an unexpectedly adverse outcome, we may experience additional costs and expenses in future periods.
+We are in a dispute with a customer regarding the outcome of a completed project and also regarding the obligation to perform subcontract work under two executed letters of intent for subsequent projects that we believe are not enforceable.
+The customer is claiming approximately \$12 million in damages related to performance of the original project as well as excess costs to perform the work that was subject to the letters of intent.
+We are claiming approximately \$9 million composed of unpaid amounts under the completed contract as well as costs and inefficiencies that we suffered.
+We have a lien on the project.
+Arbitration for this matter was completed in the second quarter of 2022, and we expect a decision in the third quarter of 2022.
+As of June 30, 2022, we recorded an accrual for this matter based on our analysis of likely outcomes related to this dispute; however, it is possible that the ultimate outcome and associated costs will deviate from our estimates and that, in the event of an unexpectedly adverse outcome, we may experience additional costs and expenses in future periods.